lwinmoehtun/CTF-Writeups/Cryptography/Hack This/Crypt level 4.md

 >hi, this is a similar idea to level two. this time each letter is assigned a specified relationship with another letter. pass: ihavefriends

+Now, we get the flag. ja ja

 Some powerful online tools:

 [quip quip](https://www.quipqiup.com/)

 [gublla](https://www.guballa.de/substitution-solver)

+Solving matually is more delicious if you have time.